shantnu/Path/content/index.md

 ---

-Spiritual Astrology - In which I argue the [ Goal of Astroloy is to Guide us Spiritually, Not Make Silly Predictions](/astrology)
+Spiritual Astrology - In which I argue the [ Goal of Astrology is to Guide us Spiritually, Not Make Silly Predictions](/astrology)

 ---